 As far back as the legendary competition of Cain and Abel, siblings have competed for the love and attention of their parents.
 Generally, the competitive outbreaks are intermittent, contextualized by periods of love and affection; the rough times are mainly short lived and without major injury.

 Many instincts drive modern sibling rivalry.
-Birth order and developmental stage impact the expression of sibling rivalry.
-Older children may try to preserve the dominance they enjoy from early physical, emotional and mental advantage.
-Conversely, younger children may rebel against older siblings, fighting for independent expression and share of family voice.
+Birth order and developmental stage impact its expression; children compete to define who they are.
+Older children may try to preserve the dominance they enjoy from early physical, emotional, and mental advantage.
+Conversely, younger children may rebel against older siblings, fighting for independent expression and a share of the family voice.

-Finally, parental example is a powerful means of influencing rivalry behavior.
+Parental example is a powerful means of influencing rivalry behavior.
 Families that model tolerance and peace should not be surprised to find it in their children.

-We should look for and reward good behavior, and be prepared to model kind and peaceful ways to address and resolve conflicts.
+We should look for and reward good behavior and be prepared to model kind and peaceful ways to address and resolve conflicts.

 Your guidance during calm moments is more valuable than your desperate attempts to calm a violent outburst.
 Use happy times to discuss and model awareness and appreciation for different styles and personalities within the family.